dan-sprague/dan-sprague.github.io/_posts/2025-02-02-llmthinking.markdown

 ---
 <br>

 LLMs are going to exceed people's expectations in the coming years.
-LLM performance has seemed to be plateuing and has run out of training data.
+LLM performance has seemed to plateau and all available training data has been mined.
 The prevailing line is that this is a sign that LLMs have advanced as far as they can advance.
 However, this might not be the case.
 Rather it is possible that LLMs know more than we think they do, but they haven't learned how to think before they speak.

 As far as one believes that humans convey their reasoning and knowledge through language, and as far as one believes that human language can be approximated by an arbitrarily complex statistical model, then we can say that there is a probability distribution over all possible sequences of words that humans are likely to generate.

 $p(x_0,...,x_i,...,x_n)$

 The weights inside ChatGPT encode correlations between words, sentences, and paragraphs.
-However, the billions of weights inside an LLM represent only a static set of variables and they are not capable of generating a sequence themselves.
+However, the billions of weights inside an LLM represent only a static set of variables that are not capable of generating a sequence on their own.
 Rather, a method is required to "decode" the weights inside the model into a generated sequence:

 $(x_0,...,x_i,...,x_n)$